-Our plan is to host a potluck like this every-other month as an opportunity to have fun, build community, and give everyone that would like to join in a chance to network and discuss New Economy related
+Our plan is to host a potluck like this every-other month as an opportunity to have fun, build community, and give everyone that would like to join in a chance to network and discuss New Economy related ideas.

-all the input we received, most folks who made their opinions known said they’d like to see a Time Bank service-sharing network here in Eugene.
+The discussion theme for this first potluck will be Time Banking.
+Of all the input we received, most folks who made their opinions known said they’d like to see a Time Bank service-sharing network here in Eugene.

 Time Bank Exploration

 In a Time Bank everyone’s time is valued equally and skills are traded among members who record hours on a website.
 For example Ben could spend a couple hours raking leaves for Grace.
 Then he could turn around and trade those hours to Jill who helps him with her truck when he needs to move his stuff across town.
 Then Jill could take the hours she earned and trade them for a haircut or Spanish tutoring for her son.
 It’s a cool concept that is helping people meet their needs outside the traditional economy, and it is being done successfully in a number of other cities around the country.

 If this sounds exciting please join us at the potluck!
 We are working to discover how much genuine interest there is in town.
 If we are to succeed we’ll need plenty of help with this project from folks like you both before and after we get a system up and running.
 And, of course, we’ll need a bunch of people who are interested in skill sharing to sign up.
 So don’t be shy.
 If you want to see this happen get involved!

 We are forming 3 different committees that are pursuing different areas of focus.
 So if Time Banking doesn’t interest you and you would like to get more involved in this work, we have other options: